Edward Olivares Player Props: Royals vs. Diamondbacks

-Edward Olivares -- batting .216 with a triple, two walks and two RBI in his past 10 games -- will be in action for the Kansas City Royals against the Arizona Diamondbacks, with Tommy Henry on the mound, on April 24 at 9:40 PM ET.
+Edward Olivares -- batting .243 with a triple, a home run, a walk and three RBI in his past 10 games -- will be in action for the Kansas City Royals against the Arizona Diamondbacks, with Ryne Nelson on the hill, on April 25 at 9:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Angels.
+He hit a home run while going 1-for-4 in his last game against the Diamondbacks.

 Edward Olivares Game Info & Props vs. the Diamondbacks